natethegreate/hent-AI/README.md

 The color_splash function will be overwritten to instead return a full green mask over the returned rpn mask.
 This will ensure compatibility with the DeepCreamPy framework.

 # The Model

+I experimented with other pre-trained models, but ended transfer learning with the imagenet model.

 I have a prototype model with 45 epochs available [here](https://drive.google.com/open?id=1u8I-oRKxe8Mx8wENVkccliOvSj4MEr45).
 I will continue adding more trained models as I continue training.